oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/7-create-hierarchy.md

 - Create levels.
 - Specify the joins between the hierarchy table and the fact table.

+### Objectives

+In this lab you will:

+- Create a hierarchy.

+### Prerequisites:

+- Complete the previous lab.

 Estimated Time:  10 minutes.

 ## Task 1 - Add a New Table